November Is Epilepsy Awareness Month – So Where's Our Coverage?

 I’ve fleetingly wished to share tough moments but I operate under privacy principles very common to people with my disorder.
 I’ve never shared photos during bouts of boredom while literally attached to a hospital bed for 72 hours by dozens of electrodes glued to my scalp.
 My go-to action is making fun of my situation to diffuse the discomfort it often induces, like pointing my index finger, with a glowing red pulse oximeter wrapped around it, at my EEG tech and whispering, “Ellllioooottt” after I’ve had a seizure.
 I’ve never called in sick to work with the excuse that it’s because I had a seizure.
 People tend to be afraid of those with epilepsy.
 Many people don’t want to hire us.
 We know that and many of us shroud this huge portion of our lives in secrecy.
 Today that secrecy ends for me.

 I was born with juvenile myoclonic epilepsy.
 Most people don’t know that there are over 40 different epileptic seizure types.
 Those with JME only exhibit absence, myoclonic, tonic and tonic clonic (gran mal) seizures.
 My diagnosis saga is a wild one and a story for another day, but all in all I’m incredibly fortunate to have a fairly manageable case of the disorder.
 I began having absence seizures at 4 and stopped having them in my mid-20s.
 I only had gran mal seizures for six years beginning at 18.
 They were always at night after crossing a drinking line, which is an understatement.
-I no longer have tonic seizures during the day and my myoclonic jerks generally happen in the morning and look like hyperbolic Jim Carrey-esque clumsiness.
+My myoclonic jerks generally happen in the morning and look like hyperbolic Jim Carrey-esque clumsiness.
 Cracked cellphones are my trademark.
 My absence seizures looked like I was spaced out to the max.
 My ability to stay under the radar to the degree I have is rare.
-I take a drug to cover those seizures that would prevent me from driving and I will begin using adjunctive medical marijuana therapy next month to see if it will help my tonic and myoclonic seizures which still happen, inexplicably, only while I sleep.
+I’m incredibly fortunate to only need one pill to remain seizure free.
+It also happens to be the anticonvulsant with the fewest side effects.

 My epilepsy is nothing compared to more serious forms and I’ve still kept it a secret until now.
-I’ll take the sore back and headache in the morning after a seizure any day over the kind of epilepsy on behalf of which I’m really begging attention.
 I’m addressing the kind of epilepsy that makes it impossible for children to attend school because no medications are working and they are having dozens of seizures every day.
 I’m advocating primarily for those who don’t get to take just one, but swallow three, four, five plus drugs morning, noon and night to try to get down to one or two seizures per day.
 I’m advocating for those who have died of SUDEP, the aforementioned sudden unexpected death in epilepsy and those who have died from what’s known as status epilepticus, a seizure that doesn’t end or multiple seizures in five minutes or more, which kills 50,000 Americans per year.
 I’ve had one concussion from a tonic seizure I had at 27.
 Some people with epilepsy have so many that they have to wear helmets every day or have brain damage.
 Some people with epilepsy and their doctors don’t know where their seizures are coming from.
 I’m also speaking for those who have ended their own lives.
 Suicide rates are 22 percent higher in people with epilepsy than the general population.
 Those with epilepsy need the kind of attention the media affords other diseases and disorders with both lower and higher prevalence that people understand and which don’t make them uncomfortable.